Where neuroscience and artificial intelligence converge.

 There are so many experts you can learn from.
 That’s why I’m here.

-I talk with the best minds who work at the interface of neuroscience and AI, or have a vision about how these two fields might connect.
+I talk with many of the best minds who work at the interface of neuroscience and AI, or have a vision about how these two fields might connect.
 You’ll learn about cutting edge research, the newest theories about brains and AI, and hear first-hand from the experts how their scientific path led them to this exciting field.

 - Do we need to know how brains work to develop great AI?
 If so, how much detail?